Pankaja Munde

-Pankaja Gopinathrao Munde aka "Pankaja Tai" (born 26 July 1979) is an Indian politician from Maharashtra.
+Pankaja Gopinathrao Munde (born 26 July 1979) is an Indian politician from Maharashtra.
 She is eldest daughter of the late Gopinath Munde, a former central cabinet minister of India and former Deputy Chief Minister of Maharashtra.
 She is the National Secretary of the Bharatiya Janata Party (BJP) and also serves as an MLC in the Maharashtra Legislative Council.
 She is currently serving as Cabinet Minister for Animal Husbandry, Environment and Climate change in the Third Fadnavis ministry.

 Early life

 Pankaja Munde was born to Gopinath Munde and Pradnya Munde on 26 July 1979 as their eldest child.
 She has two younger sisters, Pritam Munde and Yashashari.
 She completed her graduation and also holds an MBA. from USA.

 She is a niece of Pramod Mahajan, and a cousin to Rahul Mahajan and Poonam Mahajan.
 NCP Nationalist Congress Party leader Dhananjay Munde is also her cousin.